Skip to main content

 The Bottom Line

 If you cannot afford medical treatment after a car accident in NC, Medicaid may be able to cover your care at little or no cost.
 North Carolina expanded Medicaid in December 2023, opening eligibility to hundreds of thousands of adults who previously did not qualify.
-Understanding how Medicaid works with your accident claim -- especially its subrogation rights -- is critical to protecting your settlement.
+But understanding how Medicaid's subrogation rules work -- especially the NC § 108A-57 one-third cap and the Ahlborn proportional reduction -- is critical to protecting your settlement.
+There is also a strict 30-day deadline to notify Medicaid after you receive settlement proceeds, and missing it is a Class 1 misdemeanor.

 NC Medicaid Expansion: What Changed in December 2023